maduzy/diy-pc/README.md

 The app an academic example I made in university and never had a commercial goal.

 DIY-PC is a non functioning example as my Amazon affiliate account has been suspended due to inactivity.
 I also decided not to share the PHP client this application connects to, which itself connects to the Amazon's affiliates API, as it contains sensitive information.
+I included a sample.xml file that shows an example of what the PHP client would output.

 The code is free to use without restrictions.